dougalcampbell/particle-cookbook/powering-projects.md

 that you use some sort of power conditioning when powering microcontroller projects.
-One such device is this step-down voltage regulator, found on Amazon.com: https://www.amazon.com/gp/product/B07D4D4Z75/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1
+One such device is this step-down voltage regulator, found on Amazon.com:

+https://www.amazon.com/gp/product/B07D4D4Z75/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1

 This device can take in up to 24V, protects against over/under voltage, reverse polarization, etc, and outputs clean 5V up to 3A (there is also a 10A version).

-This thread on the Arduino forums has some more info: http://forum.arduino.cc/index.php?topic=213399.msg1649634#msg1649634
+For more information, see this thread on the Arduino forums:

+http://forum.arduino.cc/index.php?topic=213399.msg1649634#msg1649634